univention/ucsschool-kelvin-rest-api/README.md

 ## Publish documentation

-The documentation is build automatically when changes are pushed in `docs/**/**`.
+The documentation is build automatically when changes are pushed in `doc/docs/**/*`.
 The job to copy the documentation `docs-production` to the repository `docs.univention.de` must be triggered manually.

-**Warning**: Currently the job can be started regardless of any changes.
-This will be fixed with https://git.knut.univention.de/univention/components/ucsschool-kelvin-rest-api/-/issues/15
+The pipeline rule definition has two conditions in **one** rule.
+The *docs-production* is only created when the files below `doc/docs/**/*` changed **AND** when the branch is the default branch.
+This means, you need to develop your documentation changes in a feature branch.
+And after the merge to the default branch, the job starts, because it is in the default branch and documentation files were changed.
+To run the job, you need to start it manually.

 The commit in `docs.univention.de` will also trigger a pipeline, which will do the actual release.
 The pipeline also needs to be triggered manually.